Is there a dynamical tendency in H0 with late time measurements?: Fitting

 to allow for enough freedom in the DE dynamics.
 These ranges contain both the DESI estimation\footnote{We recall that $w_0=-0.64 \pm 0.11$, and $w_a=-1.27^{+0.40}_{-0.34}$ for DESI+CMB+Union3 \cite{DESI}.} and the cosmological constant $w_0=-1$, $w_a=0$.
 After we fit the parameters, $w_0$ and $w_a$ take values in their entire allowed region without preference for a particular value.
 This comes from the narrow ranges in $z$ for each bin which limit the evolution of $f(z)$ in equation \eqref{eq: f(z)} and therefore the possible observable effects from a dynamical Dark Energy.
 In subsection \ref{sec:unbinned} we do find limits for $w_0$ and $w_a$ using the full redshift range of the data.

-Not all bins fit all parameters due to the fact that each bin may or may not contain a certain type of data.
-The only parameters fitted in all bins are $\Omega_m$, $H_0$, $w_0$, $w_a$, and the absolute magnitude of SNe Ia $M$.
+Not all bins fit all parameters, since each bin may or may not contain a certain type of data.
+The only parameters fitted in all bins are $\Omega_m$, $H_0$, $w_0$, $w_a$, and the absolute magnitude of SNe Ia M.